Uber Technologies Inc. [UBER] stock Initiated by MoffettNathanson analyst, price target now $47

 A live audio webcast of the event will be available on the investor relations section of the Uber website at http://investor.uber.com.

-Over the last 12 months, UBER stock dropped by -4.95%.
-The one-year Uber Technologies Inc. stock forecast points to a potential upside of 26.85.
+Over the last 12 months, UBER stock rose by 3.12%.
+The one-year Uber Technologies Inc. stock forecast points to a potential upside of 29.65.
 The average equity rating for UBER stock is currently 1.80, trading closer to a bullish pattern in the stock market.

 Guru’s Opinion on Uber Technologies Inc. [UBER]: